ooichinchun/PassiveScalar_BatchRuns_w_Fluent/README.md

 5) [Extraction and output of Passive Scalar concentration throughout domain on pre-defined grid points](./Extract_Scalar_onGrid/Readme.md)
 6) Script to extract and compile all the outputs from different Passive Scalar Runs

-Scripts and instructions for the various steps (excluding Step 2) are provided in the accompanying subsections.
+Scripts and instructions for the various steps are provided in the accompanying subsections.

 ***
 Note 1: This is not an official IHPC product, but please credit this work if this is helpful to you.